 Edward Niemczyk has served as a director since February 2022.
 He is a Partner at Bridges Fund Management, Ltd ('Bridges'), a private equity firm focused on sustainable and impact investing.
 He has been with Bridges' U.S. Sustainable Growth Fund since 2016 and leads its healthcare efforts in the U.S. Whilst at Bridges he served on the board of directors of the following private companies, which are, or have been, investees of Bridges: Impact Fitness North America, LP (2016 to 2019); Medwood Services, LLC (chairman of the board) (2018 to present); Sunrise Treatment Center, LLC (chairman of the board) (2019 to present); Jump City Holdings, Inc (2019 to present); James River Home Health and Hospice, LLC (2020 to present) and Altius Healthcare Management, LLC (chairman of the board) (2021 to present).
 Prior to Bridges, Mr. Niemczyk was an investor at The Beekman Group, LLC and Cordova, Smart and Williams, LLC and started his career at GE Capital Corporation.
 Mr Niemczyk holds a BA from Franklin & Marshall College and an MBA from Columbia Business School.

 Family Relationships

-Other than Dr. Michael Leek and Ms. Angela Scott who are married, there are no family relationships among any of the members of our senior management or board of directors.
+There are no family relationships among any of the members of our senior management or board of directors.

 B. Compensation

 Compensation of Senior Management and Directors